 P,T&D departed the tour, doing a few fun things in Tokyo before heading south to Hiroshima a few days, and J&L investigated the National Museum of Modern Art.

 April 13: Again chasing the cherry blossom (it is a cherry blossom tour) we headed north to Sendai.
 A short trip out of the city is Ogawara where 1,000 trees were planted along the river, and were in full bloom.
-Some very happy tour guests despite the damp conditions.
+Some very happy tour guests despite the d conditions.
 Back in Sendai for the evening, the group enjoyed a wide range of delicious Japanese foods at a nearby restaurant.
 We were not too raucous, but it probably helped we had the use of a private room.

 April 14: Another short local train trip to Matsushima.
 Famous for the pine tree covered islands, we took the one hour ferry excursion around the bay getting some nice photos and watching the seagulls being fed from the back of the boat (until the guy got told off for attracting the birds).